timdgn/Youtube_downloader_AWS_Lambda/README.md

 1. Create a new HTTP API
 2. Add a new integration with your Lambda function
 3. Choose "Method" as ANY for simplicity, the "Resource path" like "/my_api", and "Integration target" as your Lambda function name
-4. Keep Stage name ad "$default" and "Auto-deployed" selected
+4. Keep Stage name as "$default" and "Auto-deployed" selected
 5. Get webhook info by using this url https://api.telegram.org/bot<BOT_TOKEN>/getWebhookInfo
 6. Add webhook by using this url https://api.telegram.org/bot<BOT_TOKEN>/setWebhook?url=<API_GATEWAY_URL>
 7. (Optional) Delete webhook by using this url https://api.telegram.org/bot<BOT_TOKEN>/deleteWebhook